renebarto/baremetal/doc/tutorials/20-interrupts.md

 39:
 40: #pragma once
 41:
-42: #include <baremetal/Interrupt.h>
-43: #include <baremetal/Macros.h>
-44: #include <baremetal/Types.h>
-45:
-46: /// @file
-47: /// Interrupt handler function
-48:
-49: #ifdef __cplusplus
-50: extern "C" {
-51: #endif
-52:
-53: void InterruptHandler();
-54:
-55: #ifdef __cplusplus
-56: }
-57: #endif
-58:
-59: namespace baremetal {
-60:
-61: /// <summary>
-62: /// IRQ handler function
-63: /// </summary>
-64: using IRQHandler = void(void* param);
-65:
-66: /// <summary>
-67: /// InterruptSystem: Handles IRQ and FIQ interrupts for Raspberry Pi
-68: /// This is a SINGLETON class
-69: /// </summary>
-70: class InterruptSystem
-71: {
-72:     /// @brief Pointer to registered IRQ handler
-73:     IRQHandler* m_irqHandler;
-74:     /// @brief Pointer to parameter to pass to registered IRQ handler
-75:     void* m_irqHandlerParams;
-76:
-77:     friend InterruptSystem& GetInterruptSystem();
-78:
-79: private:
-80:     InterruptSystem();
+42: #include <baremetal/Macros.h>
+43: #include <baremetal/Types.h>
+44:
+45: /// @file
+46: /// Interrupt handler function
+47:
+48: #ifdef __cplusplus
+49: extern "C" {
+50: #endif
+51:
+52: void InterruptHandler();
+53:
+54: #ifdef __cplusplus
+55: }
+56: #endif
+57:
+58: namespace baremetal {
+59:
+60: /// <summary>
+61: /// IRQ handler function
+62: /// </summary>
+63: using IRQHandler = void(void* param);
+64:
+65: /// <summary>
+66: /// InterruptSystem: Handles IRQ and FIQ interrupts for Raspberry Pi
+67: /// This is a SINGLETON class
+68: /// </summary>
+69: class InterruptSystem
+70: {
+71:     /// @brief Pointer to registered IRQ handler
+72:     IRQHandler* m_irqHandler;
+73:     /// @brief Pointer to parameter to pass to registered IRQ handler
+74:     void* m_irqHandlerParams;
+75:
+76:     /// <summary>
+77:     /// Construct the singleton InterruptSystem instance if needed, and return a reference to the instance.
+This is a friend function of class InterruptSystem
+78:     /// </summary>
+79:     /// <returns>Reference to the singleton InterruptSystem instance</returns>
+80:     friend InterruptSystem& GetInterruptSystem();
 81:
-82: public:
+82: private:
-83:     ~InterruptSystem();
+83:     InterruptSystem();
 84:
-85:     void Initialize();
+85: public:
-86:
+86:     ~InterruptSystem();
-87:     void RegisterIRQHandler(IRQHandler* handler, void* param);
+87:
-88:     void UnregisterIRQHandler();
+88:     void Initialize();
 89:
-90:     void InterruptHandler();
+90:     void RegisterIRQHandler(IRQHandler* handler, void* param);
-91: };
+91:     void UnregisterIRQHandler();
 92:
+93:     void InterruptHandler();
+94: };
+95:
-93: InterruptSystem& GetInterruptSystem();
+96: InterruptSystem& GetInterruptSystem();
-94:
+97:
-95: } // namespace baremetal
+98: } // namespace baremetal
 ```

-- Line 53: We declare the function `InterruptHandler()`
+- Line 52: We declare the function `InterruptHandler()`
-- Line 64: We declare a callback function type `IRQHandler` to act as the handler for an IRQ
+- Line 63: We declare a callback function type `IRQHandler` to act as the handler for an IRQ
-- Line 70-91: We declare the class `InterruptSystem`
+- Line 69-94: We declare the class `InterruptSystem`
   - Line 72: The member variable `m_irqHandler` stores the registered handler
   - Line 74: The member variable `m_irqHandlerParams` stores the parameter to pass to the registered handler
-  - Line 77: We make `GetInterruptSystem()` a friend, so it can call the constructor
+  - Line 80: We make `GetInterruptSystem()` a friend, so it can call the constructor
-  - Line 80: We declare a private default constructor, such that only the `GetInterruptSystem()` function can create an instance
+  - Line 83: We declare a private default constructor, such that only the `GetInterruptSystem()` function can create an instance
-  - Line 83: We declare a destructor
+  - Line 86: We declare a destructor
-  - Line 85: We declare a method `Initialize()` which will set up the interrupt system
+  - Line 88: We declare a method `Initialize()` which will set up the interrupt system
-  - Line 87: We declare a method `RegisterIRQHandler()` which will register a handler to be called when an interrupt occurs
+  - Line 90: We declare a method `RegisterIRQHandler()` which will register a handler to be called when an interrupt occurs
-  - Line 88: We declare a method `UnregisterIRQHandler()` which will unregister a registered handler
+  - Line 91: We declare a method `UnregisterIRQHandler()` which will unregister a registered handler
-  - Line 90: We declate a method `InterruptHandler()` which is called by the global `InterruptHandler()` function
+  - Line 93: We declate a method `InterruptHandler()` which is called by the global `InterruptHandler()` function
-- Line 93: We declare the function `GetInterruptSystem()`, which creates the singleton instance of the `InterruptSystem` class if needed, and returns a reference to it
+- Line 96: We declare the function `GetInterruptSystem()`, which creates the singleton instance of the `InterruptSystem` class if needed, and returns a reference to it

 ### InterruptHandler.cpp {#TUTORIAL_20_INTERRUPTS_INTERRUPT_HANDLING__STEP_1_INTERRUPTHANDLERCPP}